roeszler/kapthol/README.md

 | 2.
 Management Experience | | Proxy Manager (holidays) .B|
 | 3.
 Service Trial | | Management Exchange (business swaps) .C|

- *__Please Note__ : Kaptain Holiday is a fictitious site at the time of coding.
-Notwithstanding its theoretical nature, it has been written as a proof of concept and invitation to treat for possible interested investors into the future.
-All copyright for ideas, concepts and materials lies with Stuart Roeszler © 2022.*
+## User Stories
+---
+__Home Page__
+- Home Button / Icon
+- Nav Bar
+- Hero Text
+- Hero Image

+__Gallery (Our Clients)__
+- Clients
+- Providers
+- Assistants

+__Contact Us__
+- Form
+- Map
+- Footer

 ## Features
 ---
 <!-- This section explains what value each of the features provides for the user,
   - Focusing on who this website is for,
   - what it is that they want to achieve and
-  - how your project is the best way to help them achieve these things. -->
+  - how your project is the best way to help them achieve these things.

+1. Purpose of the project
+2. user stories
+3. Features
+4. future features
+  - popouts
+  - header bar
+  - login / registration page
+  - animations
+5. Typography and color scheme
+6. wireframes
+7. Technology
+8. testing
+   8.1 code validation
+   8.2 test cases (user story based with screenshots) 8.3 fixed bugs
+   8.4 supported screens and browsers
+9. Deployment
+   9.1 via gitpod
+   9.2 via github pages
+10. credits

+-->

 ### Existing Features